Sequentially Doubly Robust Estimation of Conditional Survival Probability with Time-Varying Covariates: Identification formulas

-We assume the following \emph{coarsening at random} condition \citep{Gill1997} throughout, which reduces to conditionally independent censoring in our setting.
+We assume the following \emph{coarsening at random} condition \citep{Gill1997,VanderLaan2002} throughout, that is, future events are independent of the coarsening $(C \wedge t_{k+1})$ in the next time window given the observed history $(X>t_k, H_k)$.
+This condition reduces to the following \emph{conditionally independent censoring} in our setting.

-\begin{condition}[Conditionally independent censoring] $(T_k,\ldots,T_K,\bar{L}_{k+1},\ldots,\bar{L}_K) \independent C_k \mid T>t_k, \bar{H}_k$ for all $k=1,\ldots,K$. \end{condition}
+\begin{condition}[Conditionally independent censoring] $(T \wedge \tau, \tilde{L}_{k+1},\ldots,\tilde{L}_K) \independent (C \wedge t_{k+1}) \mid X>t_k, \tilde{H}_k$ for all $k=1,\ldots,K$. \end{condition}

-This condition states that, given survival up to visit time $t_k$, the historical covariates $\bar{H}_k$ contain all information to explain any dependence between the remaining time to event and the time to censoring in the next window $(t_k,t_{k+1}]$.
-Under this condition, conditioning on survival $T>t_k$ and at-risk $X>t_k$ are equivalent.
+This condition states that, given staying in the study up to visit time $t_k$, the historical covariates $\tilde{H}_k$ contain all information to explain any dependence between (i) the remaining time to event and all future covariates, and (ii) the time to censoring in the next window $(t_k,t_{k+1}]$.
+Under this condition, conditioning on survival $T>t_k$ and at-risk $X>t_k$ are equivalent given all historical covariates $\tilde{H}_k$.
 See Lemma~\ref{lemma: at-risk set} in Supplement~\ref{sec: proof}.

-We define the following two survival functions pointwise:
+For $t \in (t_k,t_{k+1}]$, we define the following two survival functions pointwise: